philsturgeon/phil.tech/_posts/2014-07-19-send-psr0-to-the-standards-farm-in-the-sky.markdown

 PSR-0 was made back in 2009 when the group was smaller, less experienced (it was their first standard), and it had some troubles that only came to light at a later date.

 Anthony Ferrara [listed a bunch of troubles](http://blog.ircmaxell.com/2011/11/on-psr-0-being-included-in-phps-core.html).
-He was mostly talking about why it should not be included in the core of PHP, and - as a quick sidenote - I agree with that part entirely.
+He was mostly talking about why it should not be included in the core of PHP, and - as a quick side-note - I agree with that part entirely.
 If PSR-0 is ever deprecated at some point then having it baked into PHP means it will be stuck with us for about 15 years.
 No ta.

 Other than the "why it shouldn't be in the core" arguments, he listed some inconsistencies: